Emkay27/Fake-News-Detection-with-Python-and-Machine-Learning/README.md

 # Fake News Detection with Python and Machine Learning
-This is a Fake news decetetion project using Machine Learning, check the above Notebook for more.
+This is a Fake news detection project using Machine Learning, check the above Notebook for more.

 ## What is Fake News?